RFC-061: Semantic Corpus Search (FAISS — Shipped)¶

 RFC-051 (DB Projection) → complementary structured serving

-Platform megasketch → digest, API, multi-tenant search
+Platform megasketch → multi-tenant search, remote vector DB

-Key Distinction:
+Key distinction:

-- RFC-049/050: Define what GIL extracts and how it's consumed (structured)
+- RFC-049/050: What GIL extracts and how it's consumed (structured)

-- RFC-051: Adds SQL-based serving for structured queries (complementary, not competing)
+- RFC-051: SQL-based serving (complementary)

 Benefits¶